mjpritchard/test-decap-help/content/docs/getting-started/get-jasmin-portal-account.md

 This article explains how to register on the JASMIN accounts portal.

-Having a jasmin portal account does not by itself provide you with any access to JASMIN machines or services.
+Having a JASMIN portal account does not by itself provide you with any access to JASMIN machines or services.

 ## JASMIN accounts portal